Illinois Benefit Assessment Services

-We provide Government Benefit Assessments to help individuals identify which benefits they are eligible for, the evidence needed for a successful application, how to build a strong, thorough application with assessments and school records, and how to maximize benefits already received.
-Frequently, families are not aware that they are eligible for important and impactful benefits – we provide education and analysis to lock down options and start forward movement.
+Frequently, families are not aware that they are eligible for important and impactful Government Benefit Programs.
+Our team provides Government Benefit Assessments to help individuals identify which Illinois government benefits programs they are eligible for, what evidence is needed for a successful application, how to build a strong, thorough application with assessments and school records, and how to maximize benefits already received.
+Our assessments provide education and analysis to lock down options and start forward movement.

 SSDI is an entitlement program that is typically available to any person who has paid into the Social Security system, regardless of that person’s current income and assets.
 Persons with disabilities can earn into this program with reduced work credit requirements.
 For example, it is entirely possible for a person to earn $7,000 annually and become eligible for SSDI, provided certain criteria and timeframes are met.
 Once receiving SSDI, a person can then become eligible for Medicare after two years.